Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Mauritania

 Sandstone ridge with several shelters, contains valuable rock art and prehistoric stone enclosures, presumably 3 – 4 thousand years old.

 Amogjar rock art

 Eight groups of rock art of high quality, most pictures show cattle.
 The oldest art is from the Neolithic Age, newer drawings show horses as well.

 Several Neolithic stone circles.
 Monuments are well preserved in the desolate desert environment.

 Historical desert town, a medieval trading center.
 Founded in the 12th – 13th century next to an older village.
 The city is partly abandoned but still provides a striking urban landscape.
 Five libraries with valuable manuscripts.

 Hodh Ech Chargui

-Small, old desert town, since the 14th century – a part of Mali Empire.
+Small, old desert town, since the 14th century – a part of the Mali Empire.
 The adobe houses in the village are highly decorative, with ornamented paintings.

 World’s largest ship graveyard with more than 300 rusting ships in the port.